sodadata/docs/soda-cl/failed-row-samples.md

 <br />

 Alternatively, you can adjust a dataset's settings in Soda Cloud so that it collects failed row samples only for specific columns.
-The setting applies to checks defined as no-code checks, in an agreement, or in a checks YAML file.
+The setting applies to checks defined as no-code checks.
 1. As an Admin, Manager, or Editor of a dataset, log in to Soda Cloud, then navigate to the **Dataset** for which you never want Soda to collect failed row samples.
 2. Click the stacked dots at the upper-right, then select **Edit Dataset**.
-3. In the **Failed Rows** tab, use the dropdown to select **Specific Columns**, futher selecting the columns from which to gather failed row samples. <br />
+3. In the **Failed Rows** tab, use the dropdown to select **Specific Columns**, further selecting the columns from which to gather failed row samples. <br />
 ![dataset-settings](/assets/images/dataset-settings.png){:height="450px" width="450px"}
 4. **Save** your settings.